Asia-Pacific Journal of Oncology

 Mechanisms of immunotherapy in NSCLC

-The mechanism of immunotherapy for NSCLC primarily consists of six key steps (Figure 1).
-First, cancer cells within the tumor tissue release specific substances.
-Specialized immune system cells capture and recognize these substances and convey the information to the immune system's T cells, triggering its activation.
-Subsequently, the activated T cells advance towards the cancer cells, preparing to launch an attack.
-However, cancer cells have a self-protection mechanism that allows them to bind with specific structures on the T cells, thereby inhibiting the T cells' ability to attack.
-At this pivotal juncture, PD-1/PD-L1 inhibitors disrupt the cancer cells' self-protection mechanism, allowing the T cells to regain their function and continue recognizing and killing the cancer cells.
-This process effectively enhances the immune system's ability to fight against cancer.
+The mechanism of immunotherapy for non-small cell lung cancer (NSCLC) primarily consists of six key steps (Figure 1).
+First, cancer cells within the tumor tissue begin to release certain characteristic substances.
+These substances are captured and recognized by specialized cells within the immune system.
+These specialized cells then relay the information to the immune system's combat cells—T cells—activating them.
+Once activated, the T cells move toward the area where the cancer cells are located, preparing to launch an attack.
+However, cancer cells have a self-protection mechanism that allows them to bind with certain structures on the T cells, thereby inhibiting the T cells' ability to attack.
+It is at this critical juncture that PD-1/PD-L1 inhibitor drugs step in and start causing interference so that the self-protection mechanism of the cancer cells gets blocked [7]; the T cells regain their functionality and can keep on identifying and killing the cancer cells [8].
+This, in essence, boosts one's immune system to effectively act against the menace of cancer.

 PD-1/PD-L1 pathway